oliverwilms/iris-for-money/README.md

 ![screenshot](https://github.com/oliverwilms/bilder/blob/main/Data_Categories_CSV.PNG)

 Point your browser at Account.csp: http://localhost:57700/irisapp/Account.csp

 Click the Choose File button to browse and Open Categories.csv file.
 Click the Preview button to see a table grid with the data from the file.
+Select the table you want to insert data into from the dropdown selection.

 ![screenshot](https://github.com/oliverwilms/bilder/blob/main/Riches_Account.PNG)